harper-lambda/pirates-ahoy/README.md

 PiratesAhoy is a Discord bot that brings the joy of music to your server!
 With easy-to-use commands, you can play, queue, and manage songs from YouTube directly in your voice channels.

+It started out of a frustration with the offical offerings for music streaming on Discord between friends and we decided, heck with it, let's make it Open Source!

+10/10 would love feedback and any contributions for things you would like to see implemented!

 ## Features

 - Play music from YouTube links or search queries